 - You need to know there's demand for the content in this free guide - I recommend digging around Twitter and forums and compile a list of questions people are always asking

 - You need a spiky point of view!
 You don't need everyone to read your guide.
 You're better off making it controversial and attract only some people, but they'll be super duper excited - I recommend coming up with multiple spiky point of views and share it with people you think will be your target reader and see how they react.
 If everyone agrees with you, it is not a good angle.
 Don't write another "Creator Starter Guide"

 - You need to make it a mini-product, like the Building in Public Guide.
 If it is just a Notion page or blog post or Google Doc, no one cares.
 Product-like content is what people love to share

 - You need to finish the writing in 8 weeks.
 This is because your momentum and fanbase accumulates to prepare for your launch moment.
 They all jump in to re-share and boom - your content makes it to the hands of many people.
-I made the mistake of pausing my book Showing Up Right for 3 months and momentum died, don't be Kevon
+I made the mistake of pausing my book Find Joy in Chaos for 3 months and momentum died, don't be Kevon

 Writing in Public is an amazing way to start building your audience.
 If you need more in-depth look into my process, then my behind-the-scenes can likely help.